Careers in Medicine

 - Accumulate a minimum of 100 didactic laboratory and research quarter hours.

-- Complete original research which makes a significant contribution of current scientific knowledge, submit an approved written dissertation and make a successful public defense.
+- Conduct an acceptable original research problem, submit an approved written dissertation, and make a successful public defense.

 - Be certified by the program director as having completed all requirements for the Ph.D.
 Degree